 No matter how you run the numbers, we can all agree that kids are expensive.
 To start saving for a child, assess how having one will affect your budget.
 You’ll definitely have new expenses to tackle, but you may spend less on dining out and entertainment.
 It helps to check out the specific costs of services and supplies in your area.
 You can also reach out to friends and family for their advice.

 As your children grow, you can sell certain expensive items once they’ve grown out of them.
 You may also be able to capitalize on work perks for childcare and healthcare.
 Make sure you take advantage of child tax credits, which exist to help parents and guardians offset the expensive costs of raising a child.
-Under Trump’s new tax plan, the credit will increase from $1,000 to $2,000 starting in 2018.
+Under Trump’s new tax plan, the credit increased from $1,000 to $2,000 in 2018.
 Unlike a deduction, tax credits are a dollar-for-dollar reduction on your total tax bill.
 If you qualify, don’t leave that free money on the table!

 It may seem crazy, but you’ll also want to start investing for their future as soon as possible.
 That way your investments will have more time to grow and result in bigger earnings.
 Look into tax-advantaged 529 college savings plans, which allow you to save toward your child’s education costs.
 When the time comes to pay for tuition, books and more, you and your child can make tax-free withdrawals.
 You can also set up custodial accounts like Uniform Gift to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA) to help your child (or another minor) pay for future education or other expenses.